lynnfaraday/aresmush.com/_root/tutorials/config/game_dir.md

 ---
+title: Configuring the Game Directory Information
+layout: page
 tags:
 - config
-title: Configuring the game directory information.
 ---
-# Configuring the Game Directory Information

 You can configure basic information about your game.
 This information is used in the [AresCentral games directory](http://arescentral.aresmush.com).